isomerpages/nlb-nrm/index.md

         url: /core-values/
         image: /images/digital-skill-banner.jpg
         alt: 3 Digital Skills That Will Make You Employable
+	- carousel:
+        - title: National Reading Challenge
+          subtitle: Initiatives
+          description: Reading is a fulfilling habit to have and the National Reading Challenge is here to encourage it.
+          image: /images/initiative-a.png
+          alt: National Reading Challenge
     - resources:
         title: Media
         subtitle: Learn more